 As I mentioned, this is incredibly hard to do with our own kids because we care so so much.
 This is why I think it’s essential that as parents we remain in a constant state of curiosity, openness and learning.
 This can come from books, other parents, education professionals, workshops, therapists or other medical professionals and teens themselves (we often forget this great resource)!

 Whether you have a teen that you know to be struggling with depression or anxiety or you’re not sure and you just want to get ahead of these concerns.
-I think it’s important to sort out and I’d like to help you with that.
+It’s worth taking the time to try and sort out.

 Below are a few things to keep in mind as you consider whether what’s going on with your teen is “normal” or not.